Test TLS connection to Docker Hub

 docker pull nginx:latest

-sudo systemctl start firewalldIf Docker works without VPN/firewall, configure exceptions:
+sudo systemctl start firewalldIf Docker works without the VPN/firewall, do not leave them off.
+Instead configure proper exceptions:

-- Add Docker Hub domains to your VPN's split tunnel configuration
+- Add Docker Hub domains to your VPN split-tunnel configuration

 # Restart Docker daemon